Re-establishing our First Nations Advisory Committee

 Council began a conversation with the community last October on how it should respond to 26 January going forward.

-The conversation began last October, with questions included in the Annual Community Satisfaction Survey, a hard copy questionnaire sent to all households, and a digital survey, complemented by meetings with Elders and a series of workshops.
+Questions included in the Annual Community Satisfaction Survey, were supported by a hard copy questionnaire sent to all households, a digital survey hosted on the engagement platform, meetings with Elders, and a series of workshops.